 - Orthopedic Surgery

-Public Health Outreach – To raise awareness of unmet surgical burdens through talks and presentations, and facilitate interdisciplinary collaboration on surgical care as a public health issue.
+Public Health Outreach – To raise awareness of unmet surgical burdens through talks and presentations, and to facilitate interdisciplinary collaboration on surgical care as a public health issue.

 Project Implementation – To assist the implementation of new projects to help meet the Lancet Commission Surgery 2030 guidelines in support of the United Nations Sustainable Development Goals (SDGs).